 You can create and share photo streams with other people.
 This is a nice way to share images of events you attended with friends, or pictures of grandchildren with grandparents, but beware that if you join someone else's photo stream it may quickly fill up your iPhone.

-Make sure you have iCloud Photo Sharing turned off in Settings > Photos & Camera.
+Make sure you've got iCloud Photo Sharing turned off in Settings > Photos.

-If you have some images in an album you are sharing in iCloud Photo Sharing that you don't want to appear on your iPhone you can delete them.
+If you have some images in an album you're sharing in iCloud Photo Sharing that you don't want to appear on your iPhone you can delete them.
 Go to the top of those images and click on the name of that particular album to see the whole album.

 Next click on Select, and select the items you want to delete (you don't have to tap on each if there are a lot, you can just swipe your finger around the screen to select them).